Index to Handbook

 The developmental guidance and curriculum assists students in developing coping skills necessary to deal effectively with life situations.
 The curriculum is taught within the context of our Catholic faith and includes affective development topics such as self-esteem, decision-making and values, as well as issues involving interpersonal relationships.
 Health issues such as alcohol and other drug abuse (in fall) and human growth and development (in spring) are also part of the curriculum.

 Students may fulfill the West Bend High Schools health credit requirement through successful completion of the eighth grade health curriculum at Holy Angels.

-In compliance with the Charter for the Protection of Children and Young People, students in grades K5 through eight participate in a safe environment education program which is taught by the school’s guidance counselor.
+In compliance with the Charter for the Protection of Children and Young People, students in grades K5 through eight participate in a safe environment education program.

 As the first and foremost teachers of their children, parents may prefer discussing certain topics with their children at home in lieu of classroom instruction.
 A written request should be sent to the classroom teacher prior to the start of a particular unit of study.

 The extra-curricular program includes: Student Council, Forensics, Yearbook, Patrols, Servers, Holy Angels Publishing Co., Math Club, Chorus, Bells, Future Scientists and Engineers of America, Chess, Fine Arts Design, H.O.P.E.
 Club, Robotics, Intramural Athletics, and Interscholastic Athletics.

 The Student Council includes student representatives and officer from grades five through eight.
 Elections are held at the beginning of the school year.
 Student Council provides opportunities for student leadership, activities planning, and input regarding school decision-making.
 A faculty member serves as advisor.

 Forensics provides students in grades six through eight with an opportunity to develop speaking and creative skills.
 The season typically begins in December and finishes with the State Meet in late March.
 A faculty member coordinates the program and serves as head coach.